matt-raffel-kiva/FPS-Lib/README.md

 # FSP Library
 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/matt-raffel-kiva/FPS-Lib)

 __Please note__:  This project is in the inception phase.
 The details outlined below are subject to change as we gather feedback and refine our approach.
+As of Aug 2026, we are contining to make updates, albeit slowly.

 ## Goal(s)
 1. natural language libraries for consuming PA2 APIs